mdn/content/files/en-us/web/css/flex-grow/index.md

 The **`flex-grow`** [CSS](/en-US/docs/Web/CSS) property sets the flex grow factor, which specifies how much of the flex container's remaining space should be assigned to the flex item's [main size](https://www.w3.org/TR/css-flexbox/#main-size).

-When the flex-container's main size is larger than the combined main size's of the flex items, the extra space is distributed among the flex items, with each item growth being their growth factor value as a proportion of the sum total of all the container's items' flex grow factors.
+When the flex-container's main size is larger than the combined main sizes of the flex items, the extra space is distributed among the flex items, with each item growth being their growth factor value as a proportion of the sum total of all the container's items' flex grow factors.

 {{EmbedInteractiveExample("pages/css/flex-grow.html")}}